 In the Tiberium Wars Nod Campaign, when Kane orders the player to capture Killian Quatar, he mentions "and [her sins] are legion.
 Cut to Kane's Wrath, where you learn that the assualt on Temple Prime, the reinforcements supposedly sent by Killian were actually commanded by LEGION.

-In the map from the first Allied mission in Red Alert 3, it is shown that the Netherlands is the only Allied country in mainland Europe.
+In the map from the first Allied mission in Red Alert 3, it is shown that the Netherlands is the only Allied country in mainland Europe not under Soviet control.
 In the final mission of the Imperial campaign it is explained why: Amsterdam is the HQ of Future Tech.

 There seems to be a pattern in the Red Alert series regarding the Allied Power's most dominant nation.
 In the first, it's Germany and Greece.
 In the second, it's the United States.
 And in the third, it's the United Kingdom.
 All of these nations (minus Greece in Red Alert 2 and the United States in Red Alert 1) are playable in the Skirmish Mode.
 One could guess that the dominant power in Red Alert 4 could be France!